rkh/yard-sinatra/README.md

     end

-The you're ready to go:
+Then you're ready to go:

     yardoc example_app.rb